logstash-plugins/logstash-output-slack/README.md

 1. `cd <path to logstash>`
 1. `logstash>1.5.0`: `bin/plugin install <path-to-your-built-gem>`

-    On `logstash==1.5.0`, due to [this bug](https://github.com/elastic/logstash/issues/2674), installing from a local gem doesn't work right now.
+    On `logstash==1.5.0`, due to [this bug](https://github.com/elastic/logstash/issues/2674), installing from a local gem doesn't work.
 You will need to:

     1. Make sure that the `logstash-core` gem you've installed matches the exact beta 1.5 logstash version you are running.
     1. modify the logstash Gemfile to include the line `gem "logstash-output-slack", :path => <path_to_the_directory_your_gem_is_in>`